albar965/littlenavmap-manual/src/en/MENUS.rst

 You can also drag and drop files from a file manager like Windows Explorer or macOS Finder into the *Little Navmap* main window to load them.
-Single flight plans and all allowed formats for loading as well as aircraft performance files are accepted.
+Single flight plan files of all allowed formats as well as aircraft performance files are accepted.

 .. note::